FhenixProtocol/cofhe-docs/docs/devdocs/architecture/data-flows/decryption-request.md

    - Original operation handle

 ### 📌 Step 6: Threshold network security protocol
-   - Verify the host chain requested the desired decryption
+   - Verify the host chain requested the desired decryption.
-   - Retrieve the actual ciphertext hash from private storage
+   - Retrieve the actual ciphertext hash from private storage.
-   - Validate ciphertext hash integrity
+   - Validate ciphertext hash integrity.
-   - Perform secure decryption
+   - Perform secure decryption.

 ### 📌 Step 7: FheOS Notifies the Aggregator with the decrypt result
-   - Call appropriate callback function on the Aggregator
+   - Call appropriate callback function on the Aggregator .
-   - The Aggregator calls the TaskManager with relevant result
+   - The Aggregator calls the TaskManager with relevant result.

 ### 📌 Step 8: TaskManager emit event with decryption result
-   - Provide decrypted result by emitting an event `DecryptionResult`
+   - Provide decrypted result by emitting an event `DecryptionResult` .
-   - The event consists of `ciphertext handle`, `result`, `requestor` (of that decrypt operation)
+   - The event consists of `ciphertext handle`, `result`, `requestor` (of that decrypt operation).